 The acoustics teaching laboratory is located in 137 Research Building West.
-Our laboratory course ACS 505, Experimental Techniques, uses this space for lab experiments and projects.
+Our laboratory courses ACS 505, Experimental Techniques and ACS 597, Advanced Experimental Methods both use this space for lab experiments and student projects.
 Most of the equipment in this lab space (sources, sensors, analyzers, etc.) may be checked out and used by students for use on projects and research.
 Access to this lab space requires card-swipe permission (request access from Melissa Wandrisco).

-Laboratory Manager TA for 2021-2022: Peter Riccardi - pjr5476@psu.edu
+Laboratory Manager TA for 2022-2023: Robert Nelson - rwn5136@psu.edu